 Welcome to the Science & Technology Group.
 Its aim is to cater for those with a general interest in Science, Technology, Engineering and Medicine (past, present and future!).
 We hope our talks and visits will be interesting and accessible to everyone and not just those with a technical training.
-Offers of talks and suggestions for future activities are very welcome.
+New members and visitors from other u3a groups are welcome at our meetings.

 Meetings are usually held on the fourth Wednesday of every month at 2.00pm in the Studio Room at St Elphin’s and should generally last about two hours.
 Those attending will be asked to make a contribution toward the cost of the meeting room, tea and coffee.
 Meetings will normally include a presentation by a member of the group plus some related DVD or other audio-visual material.